NickLeoMartin/blog/content/posts/2020-11-19-statistical-modelling-galls-law.md

 _...pauses to think and bite nails..._

 Well...queues are only concerned with waiting times for riders and the pool of drivers.
-Price elasticity is only concerned with the pool of drivers.
+Price elasticity is only concerned with the pool of drivers and their response to price changes.
 Geography is not critical.
 We might as well define an arbitrary "zone" and designate all activity in that "zone" to one queue (a city perhaps).
 We can be fancy with our definition, choosing a low or a high resolution, but ultimately all we are doing is horizontally scaling out the number of queues and price elasticity models to encompass the globe.

 This dance can go on and on - we could consider how to price the fare for any arbitrary trip, decide how we match drivers to riders, plan the most efficient route for the driver etc.